The NERSC Allocation Request Form (ERCAP)

-In general existing projects should be renewed for the next allocation year - you should not start a new request if you have existing repositories.
+In general existing projects should be renewed for the next allocation year - you should not start a new request if you have an existing repository.
 Renewing carries forward most of the responses to the request questions and preserves the project's user list.

 Renewing a Current Project

 If you have existing repositories you should usually renew them; this preserves your user lists.
-Select the My ERCAP Requests from the My Stuff pull-down in the NIM main menu.
-You will see a list of your ERCAP requests in the bottom frame.
+Select My ERCAP Requests from the My Stuff pull-down menu.
+You will see a list of your ERCAP requests.

-To renew an existing project for the next allocation year click on its renew icon.
-Your renewed ERCAP Project Overview will load in the bottom frame.
-Scroll to the bottom and click its Save Project Overview button the project PI namd and title will appear.
-You can then click on any ERACP tab in any order, but you must click a tab's Save button to save edits you have made to that section.
+To renew an existing project for the next allocation year click its Renew link.
+Your renewed ERCAP Project Overview will load.
+After you click the Save Project Overview button the project PI namd and title will appear.
+You can then click on any ERACP tab in any order, but before switching tabs you must click a tab's Save button to save any edits you have made to that section.

 To continue working on a proposal you have previously saved click on its Edit link.
 Do NOT start a new request!

 Starting a New Request

-Select the ERCAP requests link in the NIM main menu, then scroll to the bottom of the ERCAP Requests bottom frame and click the Start a new request link.
+Select the ERCAP requests link in the NIM main menu, then scroll to the bottom of the ERCAP requests list of titles and click the Start a new request link.
 Note, however, that existing NERSC users who are not yet registered as a PI will see instead a button labeled Click here to start a new ERCAP request as a PI.

-The ERCAP application form will now load in the bottom frame.
+The ERCAP application form will now load.
 The questions on the application form are divided into several pages.
 Each page is grouped under a tab.
 You will be in the first page, called Project Overview.
 Once you have answered the questions in this section, click the Save Project Overview button.
 After that you can click on any ERACP tab in any order, but you must click a tab's Save button to save edits you have made to that section.

-To continue working on a proposal you have previously saved click on its edit icon.
+To continue working on a proposal you have previously saved click on its Edit link.
 (Pleae do not start a new request.)